Dropshot Rig Fishing Guide (Setup, How to Fish It, How to Tie & When to Use It)

 Small adjustments can make a big difference.
 Sometimes just a few inches is enough to switch from nothing happening to getting consistent interest, because fish often sit at very specific levels depending on light, pressure, and structure.

-It’s not a fixed system — it adapts to where fish decide to sit on the day.
+It’s not a fixed system, it adapts to where fish decide to sit in the water on the day.

 Best lures for dropshotting